golemfactory/golem-architecture/arch-snapshot/arch.md

 - The [Wallet](#wallet) address for receiving payments, along with the supported [payment platforms](#payment-platform).

 #### 2. Publish Offer on market

+Golem is a decentralized network of independent [Nodes](#yagna-node), with no central repository for [Offers](#offer) or any central server to facilitate [Agreements](#agreement) between parties.
+As a result, offers must be propagated between nodes, and transactions are conducted through direct communication.

+Developers don’t need to worry about [offer propagation](#offer-propagation).
+The responsibility for propagating offers lies with the Yagna daemon, specifically its market module.
+The only task for the Provider Agent is to publish the offer on the market using its REST API.
+The REST endpoint returns a [subscription](#subscription) ID, which can later be used to listen for incoming [proposal](#proposal) events.

 #### 3. Listen on incoming Proposal events and negotiate [Agreement](#agreement) with the most promising Requestor

+The [Provider Agent](#provider-agent) plays a passive role in negotiations.
+Offers are propagated across the network and received by [Requestors](#requestor).
+The offer is matched locally on the Requestor's node with a [Demand](#demand).
+If the Requestor is interested, they respond by sending a [Proposal](#proposal) to the Provider.
+This triggers a Proposal event on the Provider's [subscription](#subscription) endpoint.

+Negotiation is the process of exchanging Proposals and adjusting their terms until the Requestor proposes an Agreement.
+The structure of a Proposal is identical to that of an Offer or Demand, using the same property and constraint language to describe the Agreement's conditions.
+During negotiations, certain aspects of the Agreement can be modified.
+While Offers and Demands represent the initial declaration of resources, terms, and conditions, the proposal exchange is a dynamic process of refining these terms to reach an optimal agreement for both parties.

+The negotiation stage serves several purposes:
+- Ensures that the Provider and Requestor communicate before signing an Agreement (since offer propagation doesn’t require direct interaction between parties).
+- Allows both the Provider and Requestor to implement different strategies to maximize their benefits and select suitable partners.
+- Provides an opportunity for the Provider and Requestor to negotiate additional terms that weren’t included in the
+  initial Proposals.
+This is possible through protocols built on top of the property language.

 #### 4. Wait until Requestor will demand [Activity](#activity) creation by listening to activity events
 #### 5. Allocate promised Resources according to [Agreement](#agreement)
 #### 6. Send [DebitNotes](#debit-note) to notify Requestor with update cost